zshehri/CTU/README.md

 C:\path to CTU folder\CTU.ps1
 ```

-As soon as you're done from CTU, close the session to revert back to same ExecutionPolicy.
-(This workaround is the easiest, but not the best.
-[Here's why?](https://blog.netspi.com/15-ways-to-bypass-the-powershell-execution-policy/))
+As soon as you're done from CTU, close the current PowerShell session to revert back to same ExecutionPolicy.
+(This workaround is the easiest, read more about other [options](https://blog.netspi.com/15-ways-to-bypass-the-powershell-execution-policy/)).

 ## Usage: